 Diagnosis: Autism, Prognosis: Poor, End Result: Excellent

 When Yuya was a baby he was very quiet and developed at a slow rate.
 As a toddler, he could walk but he could not talk.
 When he finally did begin to speak, he only imitated what others said to him.
-Unfortunately, autism in children is becoming more common today due to vaccines and chemicals in our toxic environment.

 He played by himself, putting objects in a row, over and over again.
 He insisted on having things in the same order, and when a change occurred, he began hitting his head against the wall.
 By three years of age, he was diagnosed as autistic.

 In kindergarten, he was far behind the other children his age.
 He did not answer when asked a question and did not join in games.
 He continued to spend his time playing by himself, or chasing the other kids and striking them.

 Attending the What To Do About Your Brain-Injured Child Course changed their life

 When Yuya was six years old, his parents attended the What To Do About Your Brain-Injured Child Course.
 After the course they realized Yuya had convergence problems and that he was hypersensitive to sound.
 He often covered his ears in crowded places.
 He was overly sensitive to touch and would change his clothes anytime he came in from the rain, even though he was only a little damp.